Building Community, Membership and Participation through Jewish Culture

 What’s needed is a global resource for Jewish culture and entertainment staffed by experts in both subject matter and production.

 YI can design events responsive to the specific size, demographics, cultural interests and budget of a wide range of organizations, including Federations, JCCs, synagogues, Hadassah chapters, Hillel chapters, men’s groups, women’s guilds, special interest clubs, youth groups, summer camp programs and educational institutions.

 From South Florida to New York to Los Angeles and from Canada to Romania to Israel, our reach extends to all corners of the Jewish cultural world.

 For thousands of years, the treasure trove of Jewish culture has educated, inspired, entertained and most importantly, bound together the Jewish community.
 These riches are still there.
 Together, our Yiddishkayt – our Jewishness – can thrive into the 21st century.

-The Yiddishkayt Initiative will be on the forefront of this movement.
+YI will be on the forefront of this movement.
 Our record of accomplishments includes the establishment of the Joseph Papp Yiddish Theatre, which has presented highly acclaimed theatre productions in the United States, Israel, Romania and Canada.
 Our leadership team has strong relationships with many Jewish organizations, including the UJA/Jewish Federation, Center for Jewish History, YIVO Institute for Jewish Research, the Forward Association and many other prestigious Jewish institutions.